executors/executors/wording_front_matter.md

 To address these temporary challenges and build toward the future, C++ must lay a foundation for controlling program execution.
-First, **C++ should provide standard facilities to control how, where, and when work happens.** This paper proposes a design for those facility.
+First, **C++ should provide standard facilities to control where and when work happens.** This paper proposes a design for those facility.
 After [much discussion and collaboration](#appendix-a-executors-bibilography), SG1 adopted this design by universal consensus at the Cologne meeting in 2019.